Policies

 - UI decisions about what to render

-- business logic inside your exposed functions
+- Business logic inside exposed functions

 Related guide: Authorization